 “We need folks in Washington to know that our industry housed people, allowed them in at maximum capacity during this period,” Patel said.
 “We were the first line of defense during this storm, but it will take a collective effort… to ensure a portion of those funds are allocated to lodging, or it will be earmarked to those with louder voices.
 Homeowners, public schools, roads, apartments… all of it was under water and is now asking for relief.”

 Some of Patel’s concern stems from his claim, according to his franchise advisor, that many hotel operators will still be on the hook for franchise and association fees as well as mortgage payments.
-This is true even if an asset has been completely destroyed by a storm, making it fully the operator’s liability.
+This is true even if an asset has been completely destroyed by a storm, making it fully the operator’s liability and you can click to read more about this.
 At publication time, a Hilton spokesperson said the company is now preparing for the incoming Hurricane Maria, which has reached Category 5 status, and isn’t prepared to comment on the state of franchise fees.
 No other hotel companies have responded to requests for comment.

 “I have seen some brands make financial contributions to recovery efforts, but I have yet to see a brand step up and make a statement on franchise fees in the wake of this,” Patel said.
 “I’m seeing the opposite, in fact.
 I see [brands] making investments in their public image, but they aren’t coming to the aid of franchisees.”